Kasturi192/FINANCE-STATUS-Projects-Milestone-Status-Dashboard/README.md

-# Finance Status & Projects Milestone Status Dashboard.xlsx <br>
+# Finance Status & Projects Milestone Status Dashboard <br>

 I have created an Interactive Dashboard in Excel<br>
 This dashboard provides a comprehensive overview of project health and progress, tracking key metrics such as project value, milestones, savings, and invoice submission status.<br>